iterative/dvc.org/static/docs/commands-reference/remote/index.md

 What is data remote?

-The same way as Github serves as a master storage for Git-based projects, DVC data remotes provide a central place to keep and share data and model files.
+The same way as Github provides storage hosting for Git repositories, DVC data remotes provide a central place to keep and share data and model files.
 With a remote data storage, you can pull models and data files which were created by your team members without spending time and resources to re-build models and re-process data files.
 It also saves space on your local environment - DVC can [fetch](/doc/commands-reference/fetch) into the local cache only the data you need for a specific branch/commit.

 > If you installed DVC via `pip`, depending on the remote type you plan to use
 > you might need to install optional dependencies: `[s3]`, `[ssh]`, `[gs]`,